-In July 2016, Minister for Communications, Climate Action and Environment – Denis Naughten and Minister for Arts, Heritage, Regional, Rural and Gaeltacht Affairs – Heather Humphreys established the Mobile Phone and Broadband Taskforce.
+In July 2016, Minister for Communications, Climate Action and Environment – Denis Naughten T.D. and Minister for Arts, Heritage, Regional, Rural and Gaeltacht Affairs – Heather Humphreys T.D. established the Mobile Phone and Broadband Taskforce.

 The goal of the Taskforce was to identify immediate solutions to broadband/mobile phone coverage deficits and to investigate how better services could be provide to consumers prior to full build and rollout of the network planned under the National Broadband Plan.

 ComReg as independent Regulator had identified similar issues through the development of its Radio Spectrum Management Strategy Statement 2016 – 2018 and its consultation on its Strategy Statement for Electronic Communications for 2017 – 2019, which formed the basis of its inputs to the Taskforce.
 A Taskforce report was published in December 2016 and included 40 recommendations and actions associated with Departments, Agencies, Local Authorities, the Commission for Communications Regulation (ComReg) and industry providers.
 The recommendations correlated highly with the actions identified by ComReg through its strategic analysis and ComReg thereby undertook several action areas which supported the objectives of the Mobile Phone and Broadband Taskforce.
 The Taskforce Implementation Review 2017 included the 2018 Work Programme which carried forward actions from 2017 and included a number of new actions making a total of 34.

 Key elements are depicted in the infographic in ComReg’s consumer news item on the factors that may affect consumers’ quality of mobile experience.